 May 17, 2016: Josue was stabbed to death while walking home from Marshall Middle School on Fulton Street.
 His sister Sofia said he wanted to be a doctor when he grew up.
 "But I know he's going to be my guardian angel," she said.

-May 18, 2016: Che Calhoun was arrested for the murder of Josue Flores.
-He told police he was innocent and had an alibi.
+May 18, 2016: Police arrest a man for the death of Josue Flores.
+The man told police he was innocent and had an alibi.

 May 18, 2016: More than 100 people marched through the streets of north Houston where Josue was killed.